theAlinP/twitter-link-deobfuscator/README.md

 Reveals the real destinations of the links and Twitter Cards from tweets, which are usually concealed using shortened URLs.

+Okay, okay.
+I know that "deobfuscator" is not a real word, but it seems like the right word to describe what the add-on does.
+Plus, if "obfuscator" is a real one, then I think "deobfuscator" deserves some consideration, too.

 ## How it works
 The Twitter servers secretly conceal the hyperlinks' destinations with shortened [t.co](https://t.co "https://t.co") URLs.
 This add-on replaces the shortened URLs with the original ones.